-FreedomPop Phone launches with HTC EVO Design, free monthly service planAlex Wagner - Deputy Managing Editor, News Desk
+FreedomPop Phone launches with HTC EVO Design, free monthly service planAlex Wagner - Editorial Director of News and Content

 Exactly one year after launching a public beta of its free mobile broadband service, FreedomPop is officially rolling out a mobile phone service of its own as well.
 The company today announced that it's now offering 500MB of data, 500 text messages and 200 anytime minutes to consumers every month for no charge.
 For consumers that need more than 500 texts or 200 minutes per month, FreedomPop also offers a paid plan that includes unlimited talk and text for $10.99 per month.